AmazingWeirdoGuy/website-medso/replit.md

 ## Overview

-This is a full-stack web application for the ISB Medical Society, built as a modern React frontend with an Express.js backend.
-The application serves as a comprehensive platform for a medical student organization, featuring sections for their mission, programs, news, and contact information.
-The site showcases the society's healthcare education initiatives, advocacy for healthcare equity, and global impact goals.
+This is a full-stack web application for the ISB Medical Society, a student organization focused on healthcare education, medical advocacy, and promoting equity in medicine.
+The application features a modern React frontend with a Node.js/Express backend, PostgreSQL database, and content management capabilities through an admin panel.

+The system provides public-facing pages for showcasing the society's mission, programs, news, and member profiles, while offering authenticated administrators the ability to manage all website content including members, news articles, and hero images.

 ## User Preferences